 |If you have created content, then your work should seek copyright law.

 |Entities that fall under Service Mark:

 | Entities that fall under Copyright:

-- Logos bears the only exception, as it can be protected by both the protective laws i.e. trademark and copyright.
-It can represent as a creative artwork (which requires copyright protection), as well as provide a unique identity to a product or service (which requires trademark protection).
+- Logos bears the only exception, as it can be protected by both the protective laws, i.e. trademark and copyright.
+It can represent as a creative artwork (which requires copyright protection), as well as provide a unique identity to a product or service (which involves trademark protection).
 Trademark, Service-mark, And Copyright

 - Service marks are virtually the same as Trademarks; most companies end up being registered with both service marks as well as trademarks.
-Most importantly it’s not significant whether you get a trademark or a service mark, as both lead to the similar objective i.e. protecting your mark/business identity.
+Most importantly it’s not significant whether you get a trademark or a service mark, as both lead to a similar objective, i.e. protecting your mark/business identity.

-We, at the Trademark Search Company, helps assess trademark, trade-name or any other trade-related assets by providing corporates, excellent trademark watch services anywhere in selected jurisdictions.
+We, at TMReady, help assess trademark, trade-name or any other trade-related assets by providing corporates, excellent trademark watch services anywhere in selected jurisdictions.
 We are successfully serving our corporate clients from 45+ countries, covering a span for 92+ countries across the globe.